Research

 Conference Invites

-Sharing insights at prestigious conferences like IEEE IATMSI, ISCB-Africa, GLBIO, and ISMB.
-Engaging with Harvard Medical School and UPenn Weissman Lab.
+Invited to share insights at prestigious conferences like IEEE IATMSI, ISCB-Africa, GLBIO, ISMB, CSHL Immunoengineering, and more.
+Engaged with Harvard Medical School and UPenn Weissman Lab.